 Health & Safety in Cambodia

-The number for emergency services in Cambodia for an ambulance is 119 and police is 117 from any local phone or cellphone.
+The number for emergency services in Cambodia for an ambulance is 119 and police is 117 from any local phone or cell phone.
 Beware that the calls might not be answered at times.

 Insurance – make sure you are covered by good health insurance before visiting Cambodia.
 Most minor medical problems can be handled in the local or at international hospitals in Phnom Penh.
 However, for more serious injuries a costly transfer to Bangkok in Thailand might be required.

 Vaccinations – seek the advice of your healthcare provider before travelling to Cambodia, particularly if you are visiting more rural areas of the country.
 You may be advised to get vaccinated and this could take several weeks for a course of 2 or 3 injections.
-See our planning your heath care for travel section for more advice on this.
+See our planning your health care for travel section for more advice on this.

 Tap Water – do not drink the tap water anywhere in Cambodia.
 Also be cautious with ice in drinks as this can be made from untreated tap water.
 Bottled water is cheap and available pretty much everywhere.